Medieval Warm Period: South Asia

+Middle East

+Sea surface temperatures in the Arabian Sea increased during the MWP, owing to a strong monsoon.
+During the MWP, the Arabian Sea exhibited heightened biological productivity.
+The Arabian Peninsula, already extremely arid in the present day, was even drier during the MWP.
+Prolonged drought was a mainstay of the Arabian climate until around 660 BP, when this hyperarid interval was terminated.

 Oceania

 There is an extreme scarcity of data from Australia for both the MWP and the LIA.
 However, evidence from wave-built shingle terraces for a permanently-full Lake Eyre during the 9th and the 10th centuries is consistent with a La Niña-like configuration, but the data are insufficient to show how lake levels varied from year to year or what climatic conditions elsewhere in Australia were like.